carnarez/polars-unpack/README.md

-With this little package we increase the capabilities offered by [`Polars`](https://pola.rs) with the introduction of both a JSON schema parser, and an automated unpacking method available for both `DataFrame` or `LazyFrame`.
+With this little experiment we tried to increase the capabilities offered by [`Polars`](https://pola.rs) with the introduction of both a JSON schema parser, and an automated unpacking method available for both `DataFrame` or `LazyFrame`.